 Youth Culture and Risk

-1. Have developed a critical understanding of the way modernity, youth culture and risk have been dealt in sociology.
+1. demonstrate a critical understanding of the way modernity, youth culture and risk have been dealt in sociology.

-2. Have demonstrated an understanding of the significance of contemporary youth cultures in the global context.
+2. demonstrate an understanding of the significance of contemporary youth cultures in the global context.

-3. Have gained an improved general sociological understanding through this focused study in youth culture and risk.
+3. demonstrate an improved general sociological understanding through this focused study in youth culture and risk.